tianzex3/Fraud-Detection/README.md

 __Case 1: When transaction amount <$600:__

-allow more fraud trasctions to improve cusomer satisfaction (Higher Precision)
+&nbsp; allow more fraud trasctions to improve cusomer satisfaction (Higher Precision)

 __Case 2: When transaction amount >=$600:__

-allow less fraud trasctions to reduce money loss (Higher Recall)
+&nbsp; allow less fraud trasctions to reduce money loss (Higher Recall)

 ## Future Work
 Apply A/B testing to understand the performance of the new approach.